 Private health funds provide varying levels of cover for Massage treatment.
 Please contact your health fund for full details of these benefits.

-Alicia Moyle, Megan Ferguson, Rebecca Urie and Stephanie Varney are members of the AAMT and IRMA, the national professional body representing Remedial Massage Therapists, Musculoskeletal Therapists and Myotherapists.
+Stephanie Varney, Natasha Mueller, Courtney Cheah, Julia Doddy and Anna Pattison are members of the AAMT, ANTA and MAA, the national professional bodies representing Remedial Massage Therapists and Myotherapists.